vwilson05/real-estate-management/instructions.md

 *   **Feature Gap:** Reporting and analytics are minimal.

 ### 1.4.
 Priorities for This Cycle
-1.  **Implement "To Do" Feature:** Replace the existing "Issues" system entirely.
-This is the primary focus.
-2.  **Bug Fixes:** Address the identified bugs (Geocoding delay, TenantForm await, IssueList enum types, Date handling).
+1.  **Bug Fixes:** Address the identified bugs (Geocoding delay, TenantForm await, IssueList enum types, Date handling).
-3.  **Documentation:** Update all documentation to reflect the "To Do" feature and other changes.
+2.  **Documentation:** Update all documentation to reflect the "To Do" feature and other changes.
 Ensure consistency across all `/docs/` files.

 ## 3. Identify and Repair Bugs